-Some of the students you will meet within these pages were in conflict with their peers; many were in conflict with parents, guardians, and/or our society at large.
-Some had been abused by adults; some had been abandoned.
+Some of the students you will meet within these pages conflicted with their peers; many conflicted with parents, guardians, and our society at large.
+Adults had abused some; some had been abandoned.
 Some had witnessed the lives of those they loved taken through drugs or violence.
-Some were trying to numb their pain through alcohol, drugs or injury to themselves.
+Some were trying to numb their pain through alcohol, drugs, or injury to themselves.
 Some were threatening violence to others.
 Some students wanted to give up altogether and take their own lives.
 All of them were deeply troubled.

-It is my hope that my experiences will guide you when working with your own or other troubled teens.
-Unfortunately, they are everywhere; fortunately we can help them.”
+I hope that my experiences will guide you when working with your own or other troubled teens.
+Unfortunately, they are everywhere; fortunately, we can help them.”

 Jan Elise Sells

 11315 Route 1, Point Reyes Station, CA 94956

 may also be obtained at the following libraries:

 Berkeley Public Library--all 5 branches

 One may also purchase Lost and Found through the following catalogs online: